barshat7/spacecat-audit-worker/README.md

       decorated by client side JavaScript.
 Default is `100` milliseconds.
     - **enableJavaScript**: (Optional) A boolean indicating whether JavaScript should be enabled in the browser context.
       Default is `true`.
+    - **takeScreenshot**: (Optional) A boolean indicating whether to take a screenshot of the page.
+Default is `false`.
+    - **generateThumbnail**: (Optional) A boolean indicating whether to additionally generate thumbnails of the screenshots of the page.
+Default is
+      `false`.
 - **urls**: An array of URL objects to be processed.
 Only the first URL in the array will be processed.
     - **url**: A string representing the URL to be scraped.
 This is a required field.
     - **urlId**: (Optional) A unique identifier for the URL.
 This is a string, typically a UUID.